wind-python/windpowerlib/README.rst

 =========================

 The basic usage of the windpowerlib is shown in the `ModelChain example <http://windpowerlib.readthedocs.io/en/stable/modelchain_example_notebook.html>`_ that is available as jupyter notebook and python script:
-The basic usage of the windpowerlib is shown in the `modelchain_example <http://windpowerlib.readthedocs.io/en/stable/modelchain_example_notebook.html>`_.
-The presented example is available as jupyter notebook and python script:

  * `ModelChain example (Python script) <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/modelchain_example.py>`_
  * `ModelChain example (Jupyter notebook) <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/modelchain_example.ipynb>`_